Skip to content

 FactNoAssert external reality the aggregate must accept

-Commands go through the target aggregate's guard/validate/compute flow and can be rejected.
-Facts bypass validation entirely—the aggregate must accept them.
+Commands go through the target aggregate’s @handles command methods and can be rejected.
+Facts bypass validation entirely — the aggregate must accept them.

 illustrative